melvfnz/machine_learning_portfolio/README.md

 # machine_learning_portfolio
-Repository containing machine learning notebooks.
+Repository containing portfolio of machine learning projects completed by me for academic, self learning, and hobby purposes.
+Presented in the form of Jupyter Notebooks.